 Ferris Road will be the major vehicular access into the Centre.
 As an arterial road, direct driveway access will not be permitted.
 In light of this it is likely and even desirable that the primary access to buildings will not be off Ferris Road.
-Ferris Road will have a 5 metre landscape setback along the length to provide a boulevard effect that will emphasise its importance and add to its aesthetic appeal.
-(See Fig.15) A pedestrian connection will connect Ferris Road to the active recreation reserve.
-The design of this will be subject to the Responsible Authority.
+Ferris Road will have a 5 metre landscape setback along the length to provide a boulevard effect that will emphasise its importance and add to its aesthetic appeal (See Fig. 18).
+A pedestrian connection will connect Ferris Road to the active recreation reserve.
+The design of this will be to the satisfaction of the Responsible Authority.